Killarney Heights High School

 • create opportunities for future careers and international exchanges.

-The study of a language is compulsory for 100 hours in one continuous school year from Year 7 to Year 10, but preferably in Years 7 or 8.
+The study of a language is compulsory for 100 hours in one continuous school year, at Killarney Heights High School all students study French or Japanese in year 8.

 Overview

 The aim of the Languages Faculty at our school is to foster and promote the enjoyment of studying a language other than English.
 Opportunities to gain enrichment through cultural activities and excursions are offered in all courses.
-Students may choose from the following languages: Chinese, French and Japanese.

 Years 7 to 10